AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. Add and Connect the Evaluate Model Component **Goal:** Use the Evaluate Model component to analyze how well your trained model performed on the test data.

+### Task 8: Add and Configure the Evaluate Model Component

+In this task you will add **Evaluate Model** module at the end of the pipeline to assess the predictions.
+It displays metrics like accuracy, precision, recall, and F1 score.

+**Why this step matters:**
+Evaluation teaches you how to measure success in machine learning.
+You’ll learn that a model is not useful unless we understand how well it performs.

 1. In the Component tab, search for **Evaluate Model**.
 Drag the component into your canvas, placing it below the Score Model block.

 1. Connect the Component.
 From the **Score Model** output, drag a connection to the left input port of the **Evaluate Model** block.